Hosted by

 3. Experience the freedom (and responsibility) of having a little extra spending money as a reward

-Cash prizes will be awarded for Best Presentation, Most Original, and Highest Business Potential, as determined by local entrepreneur judges.
+Cash prizes will be awarded for Best Salesmanship, Most Creative, and Highest Business Potential, as determined by local entrepreneur judges.

 Booth Reservation Fee

-It is $25 to reserve a booth.
-This helps cover the costs of hosting each booth and ensures participating families have some "skin in the game."
 Plus, the kidpreneurs could consider $25 as startup costs that they must pay their parents back.
-The fee must be paid within seven days of applying; applications with unpaid reservation fees will be denied, and interested kidpreneurs must reapply.
+The fee must be paid within seven days of applying; applications with unpaid reservation fees will be denied, and interested kidpreneurs may be asked to reapply.

 Every booth is required to have a 10'x10' canopy tent.

-The fair will only provide one table and two chairs for every business.
+The fair will only provide one 6' table and two chairs for every business.
 Families must bring their own tents.
+In previous years, the fair was able to provide canopy tents, but all tents have already been reserved.

 About Us